Gastroesophageal Reflux Disease (GERD)

 Frequently taking certain medications such as progesterone, sedatives, or narcotics

-These underlying conditions and behaviours cause the diaphragm to weaken or become less intact, which compromises the ability of the LES to prevent acid reflux.
+These underlying conditions and behaviours can cause the diaphragm to weaken or become less intact, compromising the ability of the LOS to prevent acid reflux.

-Eating large meals, in particular, causes distension or over-stretching of the upper stomach.
-This leads to insufficient pressure at the LES to prevent acid reflux.
+Eating large meals, in particular, causes the upper stomach to distend or over-stretch, causing a reduction in LOS pressure, which impairs the sphincter’s ability to prevent acid reflux.

 Guy suffering from GERD